Information, Advice and Resources

 Bipolar disorder is characterised by extreme changes in mood, with alternating periods of extreme happiness (mania) and extreme sadness (depression).

-Cerebral palsy (CP) is a condition that affects a child’s movement and muscle control and is caused by an injury to the brain before, during or after childbirth.
+Cerebral palsy (CP) is a condition that affects a child’s movement and muscle control and is caused by a problem with the brain before, during or after childbirth.

 Chronic Fatigue Syndrome/Myalgic Encephalitis (CFS/ME) is relatively common in children, affecting at least 1% of teenagers.
 It is probably the largest cause of long-term absence from school.